joejcollins/rhapsody-angel/queens/2020-berenice.md

 ## 2020 Queen Marked

+2021-08-08 Emergency queen cells, no eggs, didn't see the queen.
+I am guessing she is dead.

 2021-08-01 Building up nicely, about 5 frames of eggs and brood.
 Didn't see the queen.
 There are a couple of frames that need drawing so they need to be fed but will probably need a super when the brood comes out.

 2021-07-25 I saw eggs.
 I was looking for eggs to donate to [Whitney]({{ site.baseurl }}/queens/2021-whitney.html) but the colony isn't strong enough to be a donor.
 I will keep on feeding them.